balena-os/balena-supervisor/README.md

 ./dindctl run --image resin/amd64-supervisor:master
 ```

-This will setup a docker-in-docker instance with an image that runs the supervisor image.
-You can replace `:master` for a specific tag (see the [tags in dockerhub](https://hub.docker.com/r/resin/amd64-supervisor/tags/)) to run
+This will setup a Docker-in-Docker instance with an image that runs the supervisor image.
+You can replace `:master` for a specific tag (see the [tags in Dockerhub](https://hub.docker.com/r/resin/amd64-supervisor/tags/)) to run
 a supervisor from a branch or specific version.
 The script will pull the image if it is not already available in your
-local docker instance.
+local Docker instance.

 If you want to develop and test your changes, you can run: